LukasL97/scala-macros-example/article.md

 As a simple example for macros in Scala we will implement a macro annotation for caching return values of arbitrary methods.
 The cache will store key-value pairs of the input parameters of the method and its return value and allows the method to reuse results of previous inputs.
-To this end we define a `Cache` trait with a simple `MapCache` implementation:
+To this end, we define a `Cache` trait with a simple `MapCache` implementation:

 ```scala
 trait Cache[K, V] {